mjbots/moteus/docs/reference.md

 Mode: Read/write

 When in Position mode, this controls the desired position.
-The same integral mapping is used as for 0x001 Position.
 The maximal negative integer, or NaN for float represents, "use the current position value".

 #### 0x021 - Velocity command ####